 However, it allows a sufficiently large area of the glider to collapse to dampen and dissipate energy.
+Increasing brake pressure on the intact side and long stall distances make it more difficult to oversteer in the event of collapses.

-With RAST technology, collapses more than 50% of the wing depth can only be simulated with great difficulty and to date have not been experienced in practice even in very thermic and turbulent conditions.
+With RAST technology, collapses more than 50% of the wing depth can only be simulated with great difficulty and, according to extensive experience, are not practically relevant even in very thermal and turbulent conditions.